sassoftware/ci360-extensions/ci360-custom-development-standards/SAS-CI360-Guidelines-STP.md

 When defining the stored process in metadata you must always check the **Package** box on the Execution tab so that the status and count value are available to the Process Node in CI 360

-The **Stream** check box is used to provides extra information to the stored process code.  via a combination of metadata and code settings
+The **Stream** check box is used to provide extra information to the stored process code via a combination of metadata and code settings:
 - add `%maspinit(xmlstream=MacroVar Neighbor);` to the STP code
-- add a XML Data Soruce to the data tab of the stored processs metadata.
+- add a XML Data Source to the data tab of the stored process metadata.
 The label and fileref need to correspond to be `macrovar` or `neighbor` and content type `text/xml`.
    - `macrovar` provides information about the task or segment map
    - `neighbor` provides information about the input and output nodes of the process node